Graph Attention-Driven Bayesian Deep Unrolling for Dual-Peak Single-Photon Lidar Imaging: Experiments

 Fig.~\ref{fig:pc_bowling1} shows the estimated point clouds for the Bowling scenes.
 Similar to the Art scene, the proposed method yields point clouds with more clear boundaries than Peng's result and less outliers than BU3D's result.
 One disadvantage of the proposed method is that it has some outliers in the far region.
 Fig.~\ref{fig:img_bowling1} shows the corresponding depth maps with uncertainty information by the proposed method in the last column.

 \textbf{Quantitative comparison.} Table~\ref{tab:art} and~\ref{tab:bowling} report the quantitative results for the Art scene and the Bowling scene, respectively.
 To analyze the results, we report the Chamfer distance with two terms separately: O-To-G (distance from the estimated point cloud to the ground truth) and G-To-O (distance from the ground truth to the estimated point cloud).
 In all scenarios, the proposed method shows the lowest error for G-To-O, which indicates that the estimated point cloud is closer to the ground truth, albeit with some outliers.
-When PPP and SBR are both 1, Peng's method shows the lowest errors except for G-To-O, but as PPP and SBR increase, the proposed method shows the better performance overall.
+When PPP and SBR are both 1, Peng's method shows the lowest errors except for G-To-O, but as PPP and SBR increase, the proposed method shows better performance overall.
 Fig.~\ref{fig:contour_art} visualizes the errors with different levels of PPP and SBR for the Art scene.
 When PPP and SBR are both 1, Peng's method shows the lowest error.
 As PPP and SBR increase, the proposed method shows the lowest error overall.
 Table~\ref{tab:time} compares the running time of the proposed method with other methods.
 While other methods run twice, the proposed method only once.
 The runtime (13.5 seconds) of the proposed method consists of two parts: estimating the initial multiscale (11.49 seconds) and the inference time (2.8 seconds).
 The number of parameters of the proposed method is shown to be the smallest among the methods, which indicates the efficiency of the proposed method.
+The proposed method requires 20.3 GB of GPU memory for training.
+For testing on the Art scene, it requires 21.5 GB for initial mulstiscale estimation and 1.7 GB for inference.